andrewbihl/andrewbihl.github.io/content/blog/0008/index.md

 In an earlier post (which I wrote an hour ago) I described how difficult it was for me to come around to admitting and forgiving my own faults and mistakes.
 Before that, I believed I could completely free myself of the challenges I face when trying to reach my goals.
 I felt that my habits, my stressors, my distractions, and my personality could all be molded and that I was marching on a linear path to becoming a perfectly productive person.

-The underlying belief was that discipline was like some universally valuable muscle.
+The underlying belief was that discipline was like some valuable, universal muscle.
 The more I willed myself to do difficult things, the more easily I would be able to accomplish all things.
-Unfortunately, I've observed two things that invalidate that thinking:
+Unfortunately, I've observed some things that invalidate that thinking:
 - First, such discipline and motivation isn't perfectly transferrable between domains.
 Otherwise anyone who displayed great work ethic as an athlete would show the same ethic as a student, as a romantic partner, as a member of their household, etc.
 - Second, there's no finish line where things get easy.
 If you stop maintaining a habit, you'll just revert back to your old self.
+- Third, we're all on a budget.
+While we might be able to increase our capacity, everyone has to elect to spend their limited energy and discipline on some things and not others.

-While it hurts to give up on that belief, doing so has allowed me to resort to much more practical ways of managing myself.
+While it hurts to give up on the prior belief, doing so has allowed me to resort to much more practical ways of managing myself.
 Because I am less inclined to see the struggle as an end in itself, I elect to make things easier for myself when possible, without shame or concern for why I feel the need to do so.

 For example, I've often had troubles waking up in the morning.
 I've tried waking up at different times, sleeping for different times, using a different alarm, and various other things.
 These things have had various effects on when I awake or how I feel in the first few hours of the day, but they've never changed the fact that it's a struggle for me to go from awake to being out of bed.